 A MEMOIR ABOUT FATHER AND SON

 A memoir about his father, the first African-American hired as a software engineer at IBM, had been kicking around in Ford’s mind for many years.
 After a DNA test, Ford stumbled upon a random photograph of his grandfather holding his father on the Internet.
 He took it as a sign that it was time to write that book.
-Color-Coded: A black man’s quest for his father at the dawn of the Digital Age is due out in the fall of 2019 from Amistad Press, a division of HarperCollins.
+THINK BLACK is due out in the fall of 2019 from Amistad Press, a division of HarperCollins.

 Ford received the 2006 IPPY award (Independent Publisher’s).
 He was named a “Literary Lion” by the King County Library System in 2006, 2007, and 2008.
 He was voted “Best Writer of Bellingham, Washington” in 2006 and 2007 by readers of the Cascadia Weekly and he received the 2007 Bellingham, Washington Mayor’s Arts Award in Literature.

 Clyde Ford currently owns Entegra Analytics, a small software company in Bellingham, Washington.
 He lives and writes in Bellingham, from where he also enjoys cruising the waters of the Inside Passage.